 Later that year came Marco’s own legal troubles and his arrest for assault that became merely disturbing the peace.
 A few days after he walked out of the city jail, newly-elected city councilman Carl I. Jacobson demanded an explanation from Police Chief Heath as to why the felony assault charage against Marco, whom the Los Angeles Evening Express called “L.A.’s political boss,” and the Times called a “cafe man,” had been reduced to a misdemeanor.
-The detectives who had freed him on the lesser charge (3) cited a lack of evidence, adding that Marco had witnesses who were prepared to swear that he was not the aggressor in the incident.
+The detectives who had freed him on the lesser charge (6) cited a lack of evidence, adding that Marco had witnesses who were prepared to swear that he was not the aggressor in the incident.
 Jacobson refused to let the matter drop, calling for an investigation by the City Prosecutor and D.A.
 Keyes not only into the “fixing” matter but also wider allegations that gambling and bootlegging flourished in the city limits under police protection.
 The City Attorney reluctantly looked into the Marco case and made a report, which the city council called a “whitewash.”

 It was then referred to Chief of Police Heath for a full-blown inquiry.
 The LAPD’s report, issued in January 1926, was likewise branded a cover up by Jacobson, who had since launched his own investigation with the help of citizen and church organizations.